-What Hi-Fi? will be at the show on the Champagne level (which, let's face it, is where we belong) with an irresistible offer: 30% off a year's subscription plus a free gift worth up to £99.
-Our editorial staff will also be on hand every day to answer any and all burning questions visitors may have.
+What Hi-Fi? is at the show on the Champagne level (which, let's face it, is where we belong) with an irresistible offer: 30% off a year's subscription plus a free gift worth up to £99.
+Our editorial staff are also on hand every day to answer any and all burning questions visitors may have.

-Like last year, The Indulgence Show will comprise three areas: Headroom (the floorspace for headphones and portables), Audio London (where you'll find most high-end hi-fi) and Pure Pleasure (think luxury goods and fine wines).
+Like last year, The Indulgence Show comprises three areas: Headroom (the floorspace for headphones and portables), Audio London (where you'll find most high-end hi-fi) and Pure Pleasure (think luxury goods and fine wines).

 So what can we (and you) expect to see?
 Well, just the 150-plus brands showing the latest in high-end hi-fi, portable audio and lifestyle products, of course!
 Exhibitors will include AKG, Arcam, Chord Electronics, Clearaudio, Dali, Dynaudio, Naim and KEF, to name but a handful.
 You can see the full list of exhibitors here.

 The What Hi-Fi? team will be on hand all weekend to answer your queries